Certifications and Improving Your Knowledge and Credentials Relating to Technology, Cybersecurity, Privacy, and More

 Also worthy of mention is ISACA, formerly known as the Information Systems Audit and Control Association, which offers a number of respected certifications including Certified Information Systems Auditor (CISA) and Certified Information Security Manager (CISM).
 I am a member of ISACA and these have been on my “to-do” list, but I am not yet ready to expand my roster of organizations I have to recertify with.

-Look to the International Association of Privacy Professionals (IAPP), starting with their Certified Information Privacy Professional (CIPP/US) certification.
+For a privacy certification, look to the International Association of Privacy Professionals (IAPP), starting with their Certified Information Privacy Professional (CIPP/US) certification, which covers a broad area of law, including both privacy and cybersecurity law.
 Privacy is a rapidly emerging field, with important connections to law and information security and governance.
+I have created a prep course for this CIPP/US certification through the InfoSec Institute too.

 Fraud investigations and anti-money laundering